174 East St, Duxbury, MA 02332, USA

 Owned By: Town of Duxbury

-This large property features active cranberry bogs, wetlands, reservoirs, and forested upland, with a 4.5-mile trail network, including a section of the Bay Circuit Trail.
+This 198-acre property features active cranberry bogs, wetlands, reservoirs, and forested upland, with a 4.5-mile trail network, including a section of the Bay Circuit Trail.
 Occasionally it is closed to the public, for cranberry cultivation and harvesting.
 Stroller-friendly in some sections.

 Also known as East Street Bogs, or Loring Bogs, the Duxbury Bogs were purchased by the Town of Duxbury in 1971 to preserve the agricultural landscape of the cranberry bog.
 The area includes 39 acres of working bogs plus 191 acres of conservation land.
 It was first developed in 1927 by F. M. Leonard’s Clearbrook Cranberry Company.
 Edgar W. Loring took over the enterprise in 1930, and enlarged the farm and its adjacent reservoir significantly.
 The Loring Bogs employed 8-10 year-round workers, and as many as 75 during harvest season.

-There are about 3 miles of trails on the property.
+There are 4.5 miles of trails on the property.
 These are primarily wide dirt roads that encircle the cranberry bogs, but there are also some narrower woodland paths.
-A section of the Bay Circuit Trail runs through the property, from East Street to Mayflower Street.
+A 0.8-mile section of the Bay Circuit Trail runs through the property, from East Street to Mayflower Street.

 Habitats and Wildlife